OzanKutlar/AutoYakuake/README.md

 ## Usage - Hot Keys
 - **F12**: Trigger AutoYakuake (Drop-down, Move-up).

 ---

 ### Notes
+- **Run Without Compiling**: The script can be run directly using AutoHotkey without compiling it to an executable.
-- **Auto Start**: Place the `AutoYakuake.ahk` shortcut in the Windows startup folder to launch automatically.
+- **Auto Start**: Place the `AutoYakuake.exe` or `.ahk` shortcut in the Windows startup folder to launch automatically.

 ---